abdulghani/blissful-ignorance/notes.md

 as they will not definitely continue in the cosmic infinite recursion

-that's why monotheism is rather stark it symbolize cosmic infinite recursion as all powerful (primordial infinite recursion) all knowing (ongoing brute force recursion for existence)
+that's why monotheism is rather stark it symbolize cosmic infinite recursion as all powerful (primordial infinite recursion) all knowing (absurdly lonf ongoing brute force recursion for existence)